Freshmen Admissions

 2. Students who entered high school prior to July 1, 2007, are required to have the credits listed above; however, they are only required to take three credits in the required mathematics.
 This adjustment then allows for three additional credits (instead of two), including Level III courses in any discipline.

-4. Applicants participating in a home education or non-traditional high school program must present documentation verifying the applicant meets all requirements in order to receive standard high school diploma or its equivalent and a transcript from the home school education program (all units must be listed in Carnegie Units).
-A student whose high school educational program is not measured in Carnegie Units must present a combined test score of at least 1450 on the SAT Reasoning Test (all three portions), an overall combined test score of 1060 on the 2016 Redesigned SAT, or a minimum composite score of 21 on the ACT.
+2. Official transcript from the home school education or non-traditional high school program program (all units must be listed in Carnegie Units).
+A student whose high school educational program is not measured in Carnegie Units must present a combined test score of 1060 on the SAT, a minimum composite score of 21 on the ACT or a minimum total score of 67 on the CLT.

 Enrollment Limitations